 Initial transfer of water from Windamere to Burrendong Dam in January 2019.
-Recent inflows have delayed the second phase of the transfer (leaving the agreed 70 GL reserve in Windamere Dam) to at least June 2021.
+Inflows in first half of 2020 have delayed the second phase of the transfer (leaving the agreed 70 GL reserve in Windamere Dam) to at least March 2021.

 Environmental flow rules and allocation provisions in the water sharing plan suspended in July 2019 until end of June 2020 because of the need to conserve water for critical town water supply needs.

-Raising of Warren Weir ceased regulated river flow to the lower river and Duck and Crooked Creeks from October 2019 to prioritise water for towns, including Dubbo, Nyngan and Cobar.
+Raising of Warren Weir ceased regulated river flow to the lower river and Duck and Crooked Creeks from October 2019 and into early 2020 to prioritise water for towns, including Dubbo, Nyngan and Cobar.
 Regulated flow in Gunningbar Creek ceased in December 2019.
 Supply downstream of Warren and into Guningbar Creek resumed in July 2020 with removal of emergency drought works in May 2020.